Ahmad Zahir

-Born in Kabul, Zahir recorded at least 14 studio albums before his abrupt death on his 33rd birthday in 1979.
+Zahir recorded at least 14 studio albums before his abrupt death on his 33rd birthday in 1979.
 His music blended folk music, Persian literature, Indian classical music and Western pop and rock styles.
-Among Afghans, he is considered an icon of Afghan music and is widely regarded as the single greatest musician of all time, posthumously reclaiming immortal fame due to his contributions and influence on music in Afghanistan.
+Among Afghans, he is considered an icon of Afghan music and is widely regarded as the country's greatest musician of all time, posthumously reclaiming immortal fame due to his contributions and influence on music in Afghanistan.
 He has also become an icon of peacetime pre-war Afghanistan.